minlanyu/cs145-site/README.md

 ### [Infrastructure notes](infra.md)

 ### Project Zero
-You are supposed to finish [Project Zero](https://classroom.github.com/a/oWARRAGX) before the class or in the first week of the class.
+You are required to finish [Project Zero](https://classroom.github.com/a/oWARRAGX) before the class or in the first week of the class.
 Assignment 0 will not be graded.
 This is just a project for you to check if you are comfortable with the level of programming in this class and to set up infrastructure for future projects.

 ### Late policy
 You should submit your work on an assignment (electronically) before its due time.
 All assignments will be due at `11:59pm ET` on the deadline date.